 If your goldfish died, you might be wondering how to dispose of dead fish.
 Whatever you do – please do NOT flush them down the toilet.

-Flushing dead fish down the toilet can pollute the water in your area and risks spreading diseases to wild fish.
-This is not a responsible way to dispose of your dead fish, so please don’t do it.
+Flushing dead fish down the toilet can pollute the water in your area and risk spreading diseases to wild fish.
+This is not a responsible way to dispose of your dead goldfish, so please don’t do it.